voanhkha/ROS/README.md

 Revise Kp, Kd, BaseLeftSpeed, BaseRightSpeed, MaxLeftSpeed, MaxRightSpeed.
 "rosrun was_pid PID_Compute.py" without catkin_make.
 Manually move the robot onto the line.
 Open terminal 1 and press P to enable PID mode and watch the robot moving.

++ Spinning for WAS Robot:

+Running was_gyro/src/gyro_sensor.cpp.
+This ROS node waits for a message from topic "SpinAngle".
+The message is a number indicating the angle for spinning (can be negative).

+Publish the message directly by:
+rostopic pub SpinAngle std_msgs/Int16 -- <angle>
+Example:
+rostopic pub SpinAngle std_msgs/Int16 -- 90 (spin 90 counter-clockwise)
+rostopic pub SpinAngle std_msgs/Int16 -- -45 (spin 45 clockwise)

+We can publish the message to the 'SpinAngle' topic from another node as well.